Mississippi is the second state to open up vaccines for all residents 16 and up. Here's what other states are doing - KESQ

 Wisconsin

-Last week, the Department of Health Services announced that people 16 and older with some medical conditions will be eligible for the vaccine beginning March 29.
+Last week, the Department of Health Services expanded eligibility to people 16 and older with some medical conditions as of March 29.

 Comments